waeada/Dual-SARnet/README.md

 We will add to this project when our paper is published.
 ## Setup
 ## Datasets
 We re-labeled the HRSID dataset, using rotated boxes for all targets.
 Noted that land and sea usually have horizontal edges, we used a rotated frame with an angle of 0 in the labeling.
-Besides, in order to balance the number of ships with other classes of targets in the dataset, we added another about 600 images of only land and sea targets using data enhancement methods, which will allow the model to better learn the features of other targets (especially land).
+Besides, in order to balance the number of ships with other classes of targets in the dataset, we added another 763 images of only land and sea targets using data enhancement methods, which will allow the model to better learn the features of other targets (especially land).
 In total, the dataset contains 2364 images with rotated box.

 The datasets will be pubilshed after the paper is pubished.
 ### Prepare data
-We provide two label formats, txt format and xml format.
+We provide three label formats.
+They are txt format, xml format and .
 When you unzip it, its format is shown as follows.
 ```
 |——Multicata HRSID
-  |——images # 2364 images
+  |——images # 2362 images
     |——['.jpg']
     |——  ...
     |——['.jpg']